-Picture Parking Offence Descriptions Police Parking Services INVL I T T T Taxi Ranks - You must not park in a Taxi Rank during its period of operation.
+Picture Parking Offence Descriptions Police Parking Services 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Taxi Ranks - You must not park in a Taxi Rank during its period of operation.
 The period of operation will be shown on the adjoining signage.
-An accompanying sign will also indicate the number of taxis that may park on the rank.
-Loading only Goods Vehicles Loading Bays - are white 'bays' marked with the words 'Loading only' and a sign with the white on blue 'trolley' symbol.
+An accompanying sign will also indicate the number of taxis that may park on the rank. ✓ Loading Goods Vehicles Loading Bays - are white 'bays' marked with the words 'Loading only' and a sign with the white on blue 'trolley' symbol.
 An adjacent sign will show the times when the bay is in operation.
 If no times are indicated the bay is in operation at all times.
-Vehicles may not park here if they are not loading or unloading.
-No loading Mon - Sat 8 30 am - 6.30 pm No loading at any time Loading Restrictions - are shown by yellow lines on the kerb or at the edge of the carriageway.
+Vehicles may not park here if they are not loading or unloading. ✓ No loading Mon-Sat 8.30 am-6.30 pm No loading at any time Loading Restrictions - are shown by yellow lines on the kerb or at the edge of the carriageway.
 Double yellow lines on the kerb mean no loading or unloading at any time.
-Single yellow lines on the kerb mean no loading during the times shown on the adjacent sign. ¥ BUS Bus Stop Clearways - you must not stop in a bus stop clearway during its period of operation.
+Single yellow lines on the kerb mean no loading during the times shown on the adjacent sign. √ BUS I Bus Stop Clearways - you must not stop in a bus stop clearway during its period of operation.
 The period of operation will be shown on the adjoining signage.
 Buses must only use stops to allow passengers to board and alight vehicles.
 Bus Stands are provided for buses to park for longer than the period taken for boarding and alighting, to maintain a timetable or to change crews.
-No other vehicle should park within the Bus Stand during its period of operation.
-Have you paid and displayed?
+No other vehicle should park within the Bus Stand during its period of operation. ✓ Have you paid and displayed?
 Pay & Display Bays - To use these bays you must purchase a ticket and display it clearly in the windscreen of the vehicle or pay using the RingGo App.
-Disabled badge holders may park free of charge in most car parks (check local signage) 1 DISABLED Parking Bays for Specific Use - you must not park in parking spaces reserved for specific users, such as Blue Badge holders, unless you are entitled to do so.
+Disabled badge holders may park free of charge in most car parks (check local signage) 1 Disabled Disable Disab Parking Bays for Specific Use - you must not park in parking spaces reserved for specific users, such as Blue Badge holders, unless you are entitled to do so.
 Signs will indicate who is allowed to park and when the restrictions are in operation.
-4
+1

-Permit bolders D parking only past this point Mon - Fri 8 am - 6.30 pm Permit Only Zones - parking for permit holders only in the street or streets beyond this sign, during the times shown. ✓ School Keep Clear Markings - These can mainly be found outside of schools, to ensure that children can see and be seen clearly when crossing the road.
+Permit holders parking only past this point Mon - Fri 8 am - 6.30 pm Permit Only Zones - parking for permit holders only in the street or streets beyond this sign, during the times shown. ✓ School Keep Clear Markings - These can mainly be found outside of schools, to ensure that children can see and be seen clearly when crossing the road.
 The markings indicate the length of road where you should not stop, not even to pick up or set down children or other passengers.
-Where there is an upright sign, there is a mandatory prohibition of stopping during the times shown.
+Where there is an upright sign, there is a mandatory prohibition of stopping during the times shown. ✓